ibm-cloud-docs/pattern-migration-options-vmware-workloads/overview.md

 ## Introduction

-For many enterprises, VMware Software Defined Data Center (SDDC) is the virtualization platform for hosting production business critical distributed (x86) workloads in on-premises or in co-located Data Centre facilities.

-VMware has 44.8% market share in virtualization platform technologies, per Statista and 79% of Enterprises across the globe runs VMware per IDC.
+For many enterprises, VMware Software Defined Data Center (SDDC) is the x86 virtualization platform for hosting production and business critical workloads in on-premise or co-located Data Centre facilities.
+VMware has 44.8% market share in x86 virtualization platform technologies, per Statista and 79% of Enterprises across the globe runs VMware per IDC.

-Business challenges are leading clients to re-evaluate the VMware on-premises or collocated platform:
+Business challenges are leading clients to re-evaluate the VMware x86 on-premises or collocated platform:

 -   Licensing cost increases for VMware virtualization: Businesses are looking to minimize the impact of VMware Cloud Foundation (VCF) bundled pricing changes effective 1 May 2024 and mitigate potential future VCF subscription cost increases.
-Broadcom introduced a new unified licensing model for VMware software.
-This new model resulted in businesses needing to fit their current VMware software licenses mostly into one of two bundles: VMware Cloud Foundation (VCF) or VMware vSphere Foundation (VVF).
+Broadcom introduced a new unified subscription based licensing model for VMware software.
+This new model resulted in businesses needing to fit their then perpetual VMware software licenses into one or both of two bundles: VMware Cloud Foundation (VCF) or VMware vSphere Foundation (VVF).
--   High operational costs to maintain on-premises or colocation datacenter facilities: Maintaining compliance, security and growing capacity in on-premise datacenters can lead to significant capital expenditure (CapEx) and operating expenditure (OpEx) making release of funding for business innovation challenging.

-    Maintaining compliance and security costs include
+-   High operational costs to maintain on-premise or colocation datacenter facility:  significant  operating expenditure (OpEx) are incurred to maintain compliance and security of the VMware infratructure ressources across the x86 bare metal servers, storage and network devices.
+OpEx costs include: \n

     -   Managing costly compliance (update certifications) and audits
     -   Shorter server refresh cycles to avoid costly extended warranty